 - Place the flour on a plate, and dip each chicken breast in the flour, shaking off any excess, then transfer each piece to a separate plate.

 - Place all chicken on a heatproof platter or shallow pie plate tented loosely with aluminum foil to keep them warm in the oven while you make the sauce.

 - Place the 1/2" pieces of bacon into the same skillet you cooked the chicken, turn it up to medium-high heat, then cook the bacon stirring and scraping the pan bits with a wooden spoon until the bacon is crisp, about 5 minutes.
 Remove bacon and transfer to a paper-towel lined plate.

 - Place the two tablespoons of shallot in the now empty pan, and cook until soft, stirring occasionally with a wooden spoon, about 5 minutes.

 - Add the sliced mushrooms to the pan and continue cooking on medium heat stirring occasionally, until mushrooms are soft and lightly browned on the edges, 6-8 minutes.
 Stir in the minced garlic clove, tomato paste and the cooked bacon, continue cooking for one minute, then remove the pan from the heat.

 - Stir in the Marsala wine, scraping up any bits from the bottom of the pan with your wooden spoon.
 Return to the heat, increase heat to medium high, and cook the mixture for about 5 minutes, or until the sauce is slightly thickened, stirring it occasionally.

 - Turn off heat and stir in lemon juice and butter, another pinch of salt and pepper, and one tablespoon of the fresh parsley.
-Stir together.
+Stir gently to combine together.